OpenCadia/OpenCadia/README.md

 > pyinstaller --onefile -w -i pyobd.ico --add-data "pyobd.ico;." pyobd.py </br>
 ## Linux
 On Debian 10 and 11 and on Ubuntu, type these commands to install the requirements(on Ubuntu replace libgstreamer-plugins-base1.0 with libgstreamer-plugins-base1.0-0):
-> sudo apt-get install dpkg-dev build-essential libjpeg-dev libtiff-dev libsdl1.2-dev libgstreamer-plugins-base1.0 libnotify-dev freeglut3 freeglut3-dev libsm-dev libgtk-3-dev libwebkit2gtk-4.0-dev libxtst-dev </br>
+> sudo apt-get install dpkg-dev build-essential libjpeg-dev libtiff-dev libsdl1.2-dev libgstreamer-plugins-base1.0 libnotify-dev freeglut3 freeglut3-dev libsm-dev libgtk-3-dev libwebkit2gtk-4.0-dev libxtst-dev gettext python3-dev</br>

 In some cases you also have to install the libnsl library.</br>